zhengxinchang/swapfinder/README.md

 ## Installation

-Ensure you have Rust and Cargo installed.
+1. Ensure you have Rust and Cargo installed.
 Then, you can clone and build the project with the following commands:

 ```sh
 git clone https://github.com/yourusername/swapfinder.git
 cd swapfinder
 cargo build --release
 ```

+2. Download the pre-built binaries from the [releases page](https://github.com/zhengxinchang/swapfinder/releases)

 ## Usage
 Calculate SNP Barcode